Select Page

 4.2 Division of Germany

-The Berlin Blockade further solidified the division of Germany into East and West.
-The Federal Republic of Germany (West Germany) was established in 1949, followed by the German Democratic Republic (East Germany) in the same year.
+The Berlin Blockade helped to expand the split of Germany into two parts – East and West.
+The Federal Republic of Germany – or West Germany – was founded in 1949, and shortly after that in the same year the, German Democratic Republic or East Germany was formed.

-5.1 Strengthening of NATO and the Warsaw Pact
+5.1 Increase of NATO and the Warswaw Pact’s Military Capability

 5.3 Peaceful Resistance